nathenharvey/chef-essentials/jf_review_notes.md

 Slide 31 - _Separating Environments_ to _GE: Separating Environments_.
 Also what about the 1/3 thing again to show this slide shows progress

 Slide 42 - 'Step 3/3'?
 Also footer here says '14'

+# Second Pass
+-) See some review comments in slides
+-) Why not `git clone ...` instead of downloading ZIP file.
+Because maybe no git?
+Then Berks wont work!

+-) Why no attributes file?

+-) Why no precedence levels on attribues?

+-) No attributes set in roles?

+-) Should have them run chef-client as a service, and use berks for this cookbook?

+-) knife bootstrap 52.91.245.245 -x chef -P chef --sudo -N node1

+-) From '09-chef-server' they use their own laptop as a workstation, so can the screen be a different colour - blue?
+Definitely need a clearer distinction here.

+-) Change terminology from 'Proxy Server' to 'Load Balancer' as its more descriptive on what we're trying to achieve

+-) Suggestion: leave community cookbooks for 'chef-client' and using `berks`.
+Instead manually create the haproxy cookbook manually, and use that section to focus on search.
+Could segway into chef-client by showing that an all-singing all-dancing haproxy cookbook already exists.

+-) In '10-community-cookbook' why are we still hardcoding IP Addresses when the last section showed how to avoid that

+-) I'm getting confused with all the different graphics on top-right of the slides, and what they mean.

+-) In community cookbooks, uploading myhaproxy for first time, Need to `berks init` first

+-) We need to show them `knife cookbook upload` first to help explain why we use `berks`, as non developers will not appreciate the dependency thing.
+Seems this was written by someone with a programming background.

+-) Slide after "GE: Using knife ssh" has wrong title, AND we haven't taught them search yet, so `knife ssh "*:*" ...` means nothing.
+This problem would go away of this seciotn was used to teach search, adn have them manually create the `haproxy` cookbook.

+-) I think this course would be better served if they each had their own Chef Server, spun up as a marketplace AMI.
+They could then either download starterkit, or `knife configure`, more like they'd do in real life.
+I have a cookbok that could spin up a chef server and workstation per student.

+-) In '11-Managing-multiple-nodes' section, can we call the nodes webnode01, webnode02, lbnode etc?

+-) Nooo stop hardcoding IPs in for haproxy lb pool!

+-) Section '13-search' MUST be earlier.

+-) "Chef Server maintains a representation of all the nodes within our infrastructure that can be searched on. " reword as "Chef Server maintains searchable index of all the nodes within our infrastructure"

+-) "The search criteria that we have been using up to this point is "*:*"" - No, we've done "knife ssh "role:web""

+-) Slide titled 'Search Syntax within a Recipe', I'd give an exampe recipe first so they can see the context - they might thing _all_web_nodes_ is a keyword, and not some arbitrary text.

+-) Search section shows searhing from recipe, but not searching using knife.

+-) Search and roles sections could be enhanced by setting apache port to tcp/8080, reconfiging this as role attributes.

+-) "11-Environments".
+Could be wrong, but I think this is the first mention of `knife search`

+-) Might be nice to bootstrap another node directly into an environemt with the `-E` flag

+-) We should have them increase logging on `chef-client`

+-) In this class we dont cover contents of `/etc/chef`, and particularly `client.rb`.

+-) Dont explain how authentication works.

+-) Dont explain the compile/execute phase.
+Dont explain how ruby in a recipe gets executed in compile phase.

+-) would been nice to show setting attributes in environment files.